+Special Note: Class fee estimate \$23.00

-FOOD & NUTRITION 1365 1 semester 1⁄2 credit Purpose: A semester course that will help the student make choices that promote nutrition, wellness, and good health.
+FOOD & NUTRITION 1365 1 semester 1⁄2 credit

+Purpose: A semester course that will help the student make choices that promote

+nutrition, wellness, and good health.
+Learning will occur in class and lab

+settings.

+Content: The student will be given the opportunity to learn about why you eat as you do, how the foods you eat affect the body, how to manage special dietary needs, and how to plan and prepare meals for good health.
+Special Note: Class fee estimate \$25.00 FOOD PREPARATION AND PRINCIPLES 1366 1 semester 1⁄2 credit Purpose: A semester course designed to help the student gain knowledge of food science and a proficiency in the application of food preparation techniques and principles.
 Learning will occur in class and lab settings.
-Content: The student will be given the opportunity to learn about why you eat as

-Content: The student will be given the opportunity to learn about why you eat as you do, how the foods you eat affect the body, how to manage special dietary needs, and how to plan and prepare meals for good health.

-FOOD PREPARATION AND PRINCIPLES 1366 1 semester 1/2 credit

-- Purpose: A semester course designed to help the student gain knowledge of food science and a proficiency in the application of food preparation techniques and principles.
-Learning will occur in class and lab settings. - Content: Students will learn about a variety of food topics and conduct comparison and preparation labs for each topic.
+Content: Students will learn about a variety of food topics and conduct comparison and preparation labs for each topic.
 Topics may include: Food Packaging, Grain Products, Protein Foods, Vegetables, Fruits, and Candy.

-GLOBAL FOODS 1351 1 semester 1⁄2 credit

-- Purpose: A semester course designed to allow students to compare cuisines, ingredients, cooking methods, and food customs of various cultures.
-Learning will occur in class and lab settings. - Content: The influence of traditions and regional and cultural perspectives on food choices and culinary practices will be emphasized.
+Special Note: Class fee estimate \$25.00 GLOBAL FOODS 1351 1 semester 1⁄2 credit Purpose: A semester course designed to allow students to compare cuisines, ingredients, cooking methods, and food customs of various cultures.
+Learning will occur in class and lab settings.

+Content: The influence of traditions and regional and cultural perspectives on food choices and culinary practices will be emphasized.
 Students will examine the issues and conditions that affect the availability and quality of food in the global market, and apply higher level cooking techniques.
 Possible regions to explore include: Latin America, Caribbean, Spain, Portugal, Greece, Germany, France, Italy, Japan, China, Africa, as well as the regions of the United States.

-PARENTING AND CHILD DEVELOPMENT 1375 1 semester 1⁄2 credit Purpose: A semester course designed to help individuals develop skills to encourage proper development, promote positive self-esteem, and establish self-discipline in children.
+Special Note: Class Fee estimate \$30.00 PARENTING AND CHILD DEVELOPMENT 1375 1 semester 1⁄2 credit Purpose: A semester course designed to help individuals develop skills to encourage proper development, promote positive self-esteem, and establish self-discipline in children.

 Content: Students will learn about readiness for parenthood, the roles and responsibilities of parenthood, pregnancy and birth, development (emotional, social, physical, and intellectual) from birth to six years old, proper toy selection, health and safety issues, and appropriate guidance strategies.
 A field trip to the hospital and local daycare may be included as well as opportunities to observe or work with children.

-INTERIOR DESIGN I 1376

-Purpose: A semester course designed for students who are interested in managing resources as it applies to housing and interior design.
+INTERIOR DESIGN I 1376 1 semester 1⁄2 credit Purpose: A semester course designed for students who are interested in managing resources as it applies to housing and interior design.
+Content: Students will evaluate housing types and styles in relation to how they meet individual and family needs.
+Obtaining and insuring housing will be covered.
+Students will learn about the elements and principles of design and then apply the information to a variety of projects.
+Students will also learn and apply information about floor plans, furniture arrangement, and furniture styles/construction.

+Special Note: Class fee estimate \$7.00 INTERIOR DESIGN II 1377 1 semester 1⁄2 credit Purpose: A semester course providing the opportunity for students to further develop skills in managing resources as it applies to housing and interior design.